cs-uob/COMSM0085/docs/materials.md

 you may not share them with non-students or reupload them anywhere else online: it is _not_ your intellectual property.

-## Weeks 13 and 14 - and introduction to POSIX and Git
+## Weeks 13 and 14: Itroduction to POSIX and Git

 Here you will learn how to administer a Linux/POSIX system.
 We will be using Alpine linux.